ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

 .. note::

-   Note that length is a field and not a method, unlike the String ``length()`` method, so you don't add parentheses after length.
+   Note that length is an instance variable and not a method, unlike the String ``length()`` method, so you don't add parentheses after length.
 However, if you use parentheses after length during the exam, you won't lose any points.
+The length instance variable is declared as a ``public final int``.  ``public`` means you can access it and ``final`` means the value can't change.

 .. .. shortanswer:: arrayQuestions